Over long term, diet and exercise are best to prevent diabetes

 Metformin, which helps control blood sugar and can be used alone or in combination with insulin to treat type 2 diabetes, also lowered the risk of developing the disorder in the study group, just not as much as making healthy lifestyle changes did.

-“The lifestyle intervention was more powerful in preventing or delaying diabetes development during the original three-year Diabetes Prevention Program and remains more powerful over the entire 15-year study,” said professor David M. Nathan of George Washington University in Rockville, Maryland, a coauthor of the new paper.
+“The lifestyle intervention was more powerful in preventing or delaying diabetes development during the original three-year Diabetes Prevention Program and remains more powerful over the entire 15-year study,” said professor David M. Nathan of the Massachusetts General Hospital in Boston, a coauthor of the new paper.

 “However, there are specific subgroups in which the lifestyle intervention had an even more powerful effect – specifically, those older than age 60,” Nathan told Reuters Health by email.
 Metformin was relatively more effective in people younger than 60 and those who were more obese, he said.